PlasmaFAIR/fortitude/README.md

 # Fortitude

 A Fortran linter, written in Rust :crab:.

-Currently a work-in-progress.
+This project is a work-in-progress, and needs a few more feature additions before its initial release.

 ## Installation